Colombia El Paraiso Y-05 Lychee

 ① Direct material cost:

-The cost of materials allows you to directly gauge how much it costs to produce roasted beans.
+Material costs allow you to directly determine how much it costs to produce roasted beans.

 (Example) Green beans, zipper bag with valve, front seal, back seal